A man sitting at a music production workspace with a computer monitor, keyboard, MIDI controller, and audio equipment, smiling at the camera.

 2004 - 2009

-I started playing drums at age 7 when my school bought a teacher in for group lessons.
-There were four of us to start with, and I was definitely the slowest to pick it up.
+I started playing drums at age 7 when my school hired a teacher for group lessons.
+There were four of us to start with, and I felt like I was the slowest to pick it up.
+I remember him introducing flams one lesson, and I had no idea what he was on about.
 The others dropped off one by one, and in the end it was just me.
-At age 9 I changed school, and the teacher was a nasty bugger.
+At age 9 I changed school, and the teacher was quite nasty.
 He shouted at me for forgetting my sticks a couple of times and I decided I wasn’t going to turn up any more (probably should have let my parents know).
-I basically quit for a year until I went back with my original teacher at his home studio.
+I quit for a year until I went back with my original teacher at his home studio.
 He was Les Arnold, brother of composer, David Arnold.
-I stuck with Les until 13 when I took up lessons at upper school.
+I stuck with Les until 13 when I took up lessons at school in year 9.

 2009 - 2014

-Upper school is when I really got into it.
+Year 9 is when I really got into it.
 My first performance was to my music class, playing ‘What I’ve Done’ by Linkin Park with a friend on piano.
-Realistically, it was probably crap but I was pretty cool for the rest of the day.
+I was pretty cool for the rest of the day.
 I joined the concert band, orchestra, big band, soul band, and played in the musical each year.
 There were several really talented musicians a few years above me, who have gone on to prolific music careers, which was quite inspiring.

-I did level 2 and 3 Music BTec where we planned and marketed our own concerts, prepped our own sets, composed and recorded our own music.
-Whenever I didn't have an after school rehearsal, I would be in the music room messing about on Cubase.
+I did level 2 and 3 Music BTec where we planned and marketed our own concerts, prepared our own sets, and composed and recorded our own music.
+Whenever I didn't have an after school rehearsal, I would be in the music room messing about on Cubase (recording software).
 I also joined the A level music tech class after being kicked out of GSCE history for being too disruptive.
-I would have done music tech at A level but they stopped running it for my year.
-Fuming.
+I would have done music tech at A level but they stopped running it due to lack of intake.

 I also took up bass at age 14 because I thought it would make me a better drummer.
-There was a point where I actually played more bass when there was a young talented drummer, but no bassist.
-I was in a string of terrible punk bands where I developed the lifelong gift of tinnitus.
+There was a time when I played more bass as there was a young talented drummer, but no bassist.
+I was in a string of terrible punk bands where I developed the lifelong companion of tinnitus.
+0/10 - do not recommend.
+Since then, I have learnt the art of hitting softly and protecting me ears.

 2014 - 2022

 I did think about going to music college for a jazz or performance degree, but the application and audition process was terribly stressful for me, and after two gap years, I decided it wasn’t going to happen.
-In that time, I landed a job for the local music service, helping at events and doing odd admin jobs to start with.
-Eventually they created a job position for a ‘music technician’ which I helped put together.
-Only a couple of years later, did someone realise that I had no idea what I was talking about and the job description was too ambiguous to be of any use.
-I was doing that for about 4 years until I became incurably disenfranchised by the reality of doing proper work.
+In that time, I landed a job for Bedfordshire Music Hub, helping at events and doing odd admin jobs to start with.
+Eventually I applied for their full time ‘music technician’ job.
+I was doing that for about 4 years until I became incurably disenfranchised by the sad reality of doing ‘proper work’.

 In the meantime, I was gigging with various pub bands and community ensembles, burning the candle at both ends.
 It was good experience in retrospect, but it eventually caught up with me, and I was diagnosed with depression and social anxiety in 2020.
-It’s a shame, because I could have achieved so much more than I have if I had the tools to deal with it sooner, but had brushed it under the carpet for so long that I didn’t even recognise it.
+It’s a shame, because I could have achieved so much more I have if I had the tools to deal with it sooner, but I had brushed it under the carpet for so long that I didn’t even recognise it.
 Several close friends pointed it out and helped me through it.
-I spent the next 2 years riding the ups-and-downs of steadying my mental health, whilst also creating music and getting into recording and production.
+I spent the next 2 years riding the ups-and-downs of steadying my mental health (an ongoing process), whilst also teaching and getting into recording and production.

 I completed an online home studio course with mastering.com.
-This was formative for me, as it allowed me to turn my musical ideas into reality, and I can play piano and guitar well enough to make music I enjoy.
+This was formative for me, as it allowed me to turn my musical ideas into songs, and I could play piano and guitar well enough to make the music I enjoy.
 I did a couple of low-key projects for other people, and did a lot of stuff for my band, Kaleidos.
-The first serious project I finished for myself was ‘Isobel’; the song I used to propose to my wife.
+The first serious project I finished for myself was ‘Isobel’ - the song I used to propose to my wife.
 She brings the best out of me.

 2022 - present

 We got married in August of 2022, and moved to Derbyshire, where she was already teaching.
 I had a busy summer of gigs which was nice, but that dried up in October, and I was worried I would have no work.
-Miraculously, I met my cousin’s fiancé who was from Chesterfield, and he knew of some teaching work that I could get in to.
+In a series of miraculous events, I met my cousin’s fiancé who was from Chesterfield, and he knew of some teaching work that I could get in to.
 I messaged Mike from Red Dog Studios, and got my first student the next day.
-Previous teaching work in schools has been a bit of a drag, but I have really enjoyed teaching privately.
-The mix of instruments, ages, and abilities makes the days really interesting and engaging.
+I am greatly appreciative of Mike for providing a stable teaching job during that time.
+I spent a lot of that time honing my piano and guitar skills, so I can now confidently teach those too.